heathbm/Dynamic-Directory-Organizer-GPT/README.md

 - [Windows Terminal](https://apps.microsoft.com/detail/windows-terminal/9N0DX20HK701?hl=en-US&gl=US) (preferred)
 - PowerShell

-If you run this project from CMD, you will not be able to render the ASCII graphics.
+If you run this project from CMD, you will not be able to render the unicode graphics.

 When you are in the console, in the directory of [DynamicDirectoryOrganizerGpt.csproj](./DynamicDirectoryOrganizerGpt/DynamicDirectoryOrganizerGpt.csproj).
 Please run: